eyeson-team/api/content/getting-started/index.md

 ## Next Steps

-The eyeson service provides an API for real-time data synchronization.
+The Eyeson service provides an API for real-time data synchronization.
 The RT API is a modern WebSocket based API providing you with a real time stream of events and enabling you to build a powerful UI in combination with our JavaScript libraries, SDKs and REST API.

 ### Go Further with SDKs

-Test your integration by using the predefined eyeson UI.
+Test your integration by using the predefined Eyeson UI.
 Build a totally customized UI and UX by using the SDKs.
-Integrate eyeson features in your own mobile and web applications.
-Use additional eyeson cloud MCU features, available via the API.
+Integrate Eyeson features in your own mobile and web applications.
+Use additional Eyeson cloud MCU features, available via the API.

 Our REST API allows you to build your individual video communication solutions.